burlachenkok/exploring-python3/python3-note.md

 ```

 The statistics include:
-* The number of errors from system call.
+* The number of errors from system calls.
-* Number of calls of specific system call.
+* Number of calls of specific system calls.
 * Spend seconds for all system calls of a specific type.
-* Percentage of all time budget spent for all system call for this call.
+* Percentage of all time budget spent for all system calls for this call.

 Once you e.g. have identified that `import numpy` loads the following shared library `/usr/lib/x86_64-linux-gnu/libblas.so.3` it is possible to make several things: